k2view-academy/K2View-Academy/articles/24_non_DB_interfaces/05_HTTP_interface.md

   * Token Timeout, request timeout to the authorization server.

 * **OAuth 2.0 Client Credentials**, an OAuth protocol grant type flow.
 Fabric provides the client-ID and Client-Secret to the authorization server which returns the access token used by Fabric for the resource's server calls.
-The properties of ths interface in Fabric are:
+In Fabric this interface requires the following properties:

   * Client ID, provided by the external resource / authorized vendor.